-As of December 31, 2017, we had \in 137.9 million in cash and cash equivalents compared to \in 256.5 million of cash and cash equivalents as of December 31, 2016.
-We have incurred operating losses and negative cash flows from operations since inception, incurred a net loss of \in 147.7 million during the year ended December 31, 2017, and have an accumulated deficit and reserves of \in 279.3 million as of December 31, 2017.
-Net cash used in operating activities was \in 114.3 million for the year ended December 31, 2017 and \in 59.5 million for the year ended December 31, 2016.
+As of December 31, 2018, we had \in 122.8 million in cash and cash equivalents compared to \in 137.9 million of cash and cash equivalents as of December 31, 2017.
+We have incurred operating losses and negative cash flows from operations since inception, incurred a net loss of \in 166.1 million during the year ended December 31, 2018, and have an accumulated deficit and reserves of \in 254.9 million as of December 31, 2018.
+Net cash used in operating activities was \in 136.6 million for the year ended December 31, 2017.

 We have primarily funded these losses through equity financings.
-To date, we have no product revenue and management expects operating losses to continue for the foreseeable future.
-As we continue to actively prepare for the potential launch of our product candidate in the United States in 2019, if approved, current cash and cash equivalents on hand are not projected to be sufficient to support our current operating plan for the next 12 months.
-As such, there are material uncertainties regarding our ability to continue as a going concern.
+To date, we have not generated any product revenue and we continue to prepare for the potential launch of our Viaskin[®] Peanut product candidate in North America planned in 2020 for which its BLA submission to the US FDA is expected in the third quarter of 2019.
+We expect operating losses to continue for the foreseeable future.
+Current cash-on-hand and cash equivalents are not projected to be sufficient to support our operating plan for the next 12 months despite additional funds raised in March 2018.
+We expect to be short in cash during the fourth quarter of 2019.
+As such, there is substantial doubt regarding our ability to continue as a going concern.

-We expect to seek additional funds, most likely from equity or debt financings.
-To the extent that we raise additional funds by issuing equity securities, stockholders may experience significant dilution.
+We expect to seek additional funds, most likely from equity and/or debt financings.
 However, no assurance can be given at this time as to whether we will be able to achieve these financing objectives.
-If we do not obtain sufficient funds when needed, we could scale back our operating plan, notably by deferring or limiting some or all of our research or development projects.

-Our financial statements have been prepared on a going concern basis assuming that we will either be successful in our financing objections or that we will modify our operating plans such that our current cash and cash equivalents will be sufficient to fund our operations for a period of at least 12 months.
+Our financial statements have been prepared on a going concern basis assuming that we will either be successful in our financing objectives.
 As such, no adjustments have been made to the financial statements relating to the recoverability and classification of the asset carrying amounts or classification of liabilities that might be necessary should we be unable to continue as a going concern.